Eric Dregni

 Eric Dregni is an American author.
 He is an associate professor of English and Journalism at Concordia University in Saint Paul, Minnesota, where he teaches writing.
 He has written or cowritten travel memoirs and essays about Minnesota, Norway, and Italy, as well as guidebooks and books on popular culture in the American Midwest.

 Childhood and personal life

-Dregni lives with his wife, Katy, and two sons in the Longfellow neighborhood of Minneapolis.
+Dregni lives with his wife, Katy, and three children in the Longfellow neighborhood of Minneapolis.
 His family lived in Belgium when he was a child, and traveled in Britain and Northern Europe before they settled in Minnetonka.

 In the 1990s he played in the amateur novelty band Vinnie and the Stardüsters.
 Dregni founded the band with John Perkins.
 The two met as teenagers on a junior high school church trip but formed the band as undergraduates at Macalester College.
 Dregni, a music major, graduated in 1990.